When is Line of Duty series 6 on TV? What’s it about? Who’s in it?

 Who’s H?

-Not one individual, however 4.
-Seems that AC-12 had misinterpreted the dying testimony of Dot ‘The Caddy’ Cottan: as a substitute of 1 police Kingpin known as ‘H’, there’s really a quartet of high-ranking police employees working with the OCG.
+Not one particular person, however 4.
+Seems that AC-12 had misinterpreted the dying testimony of Dot ‘The Caddy’ Cottan: as an alternative of 1 police Kingpin known as ‘H’, there’s truly a quartet of high-ranking police workers working with the OCG.

 - Was THAT key piece of proof in Dot Cottan’s dying declaration there all alongside?

-In different phrases, there are 4 corrupt officers – they usually’re NOT essentially known as ‘H’.

-How a lot does this revelation change Line of Responsibility?
-At this stage within the present, not rather a lot.
-In any case, as Fleming outlines, AC-12 has already found three of the 4 ‘H’s (once more, simply to make clear, their title doesn’t have to begin with ‘H’).
+How a lot does this revelation change Line of Obligation?
+At this stage within the present, not lots.
+In any case, as Fleming outlines, AC-12 has already found three of the 4 ‘H’s (once more, simply to make clear, their identify doesn’t have to start out with ‘H’).
 And they’re…

-- DI Matthew Dot Cottan – as often known as ‘The Caddy’

 - Lawyer Gill Biggeloe